ruslanorucov/Clustering-Project/README.md

-# Clustering-Project
+# ML Clustering-Project
-This project is a clustering project completed using Python
+This is a clustering project completed using Python

+In this project, I have used KMeans model which is unsupervised machine learning model